 Log in to the Router, click the "Advanced Setup-NAT" menu on the left of your browser, and click the "Virtual Servers" submenu.
-On the "Virtual Servers" page, click Add New, then on the "Add or Modify a Virtual Server" page, enter "80" into the blank next to the "Service Port", and your IP address next to the "IP Address", assuming 192.168.1.188 for an example, remember to click the Save/Apply button.
+On the "Virtual Servers" page, click Add New, then on the "Add or Modify a Virtual Server" page, enter use "80" as service port, and your IP address next to the "Server IP Address", assuming 192.168.1.188 for an example, and remember to click the Save/Apply button.